origin22/liveexchangerate/README.md

-# liveexchangerate
+# Live Exchange Rate Dashboard
-Basic Exchange Rate App built with Vue and Bootstrap
+## App Built with Vuejs and Bootstrap Framework
+### Data is fetched from Fixer IO and Country Flag fetched from Countyflags.io